 Unfortunately water can be a scarce resource in parts of South Africa.
-The Happy Africa Foundation play their part in celebrating and supporting World Water Day.
+The African Impact Foundation play their part in celebrating and supporting World Water Day.

-African Impact and our sister charity The Happy Africa Foundation was approached by Wild Lands, a great conservation organisation working towards recycling, planting trees and conservation whilst creating livelihoods for local people.
+African Impact and our sister charity The African Impact Foundation was approached by Wild Lands, a great conservation organisation working towards recycling, planting trees and conservation whilst creating livelihoods for local people.
 Together we came up with an event at Senzokuhle, a government funded organisation that runs a feeding programme for orphaned children in the area to get a warm dinner.

 This day was so important to us working in Zululand, as South Africa is one of the twelve African countries considered to be in a ‘water crisis’.
 The huge lack of water is meaning people, especially women and children are having to walk even further than normal to find a safe water source.
 This is limiting their true potential with so much time wasted and increasing illnesses from water-bourne diseases.